 Delta-9-THC and Delta-8-THC is probably a familiar term to anyone who has enjoyed the effects of hemp, but 11-hydroxy-THC may be a new term to some.
 With this blog you’ll learn what 11-hydroxy-THC is, how it works, and how to make sure you don’t overindulge in this potent compound.

 11-OH-THC, also known as 11-hydroxy-THC, sometimes written as 11-OH-THC, is produced in the body when delta-9-THC, the one we usually think of as THC, or Delta-8-THC is broken down.
 After either has been swallowed, the body breaks down and metabolizes it, producing the metabolite 11-hydroxy-THC.
 The metabolite is generally considered much more potent than its precursor.

 Our liver is responsible for this alteration, and specifically, the drug-metabolizing enzyme known as or CYP2C9 or fully named cytochrome P2C9.
-Even when you smoke, your liver still sees some delta-8 or delta-9 and turns it into 11-hydroxy-THC, but you get way more 11-OH when you eat cannabis.
+Even when you smoke, your liver still sees some delta-8 or delta-9 and turns it into 11-hydroxy-THC, but you get way more 11-OH when you ingest hemp products.

 The Science of 11-hydroxy-THC